tamas-p/hisma/packages/hisma_flutter/README.md

 ### Dialogs ([04_pageless.dart](../../examples/hisma_flutter_example_app/lib/04_pageless.dart))

 Flutter distinguishes pageful and pageless routes.
-Pageful routes we saw in our examples so far represent changing the whole visual representation of the application - a page.
+Pageful routes we saw in our examples so far represent changing the whole visual representation of the application.
 Pageless routes on the other side show visuals on top a pageful route.
 Just to name two such examples: dialogs, snackbars.

-> **Comment** Mapping states to ui with Navigator 2.0 would be easy if there was no pageless routes.
-Handling those pageless routes declaratively requires workarounds.
-I hope Flutter will introduce a unified strategy (all declarative including dialogs etc.) at some point in the future and workarounds could be removed from [HismaRouterDelegate].

-In this section we will extend the state machine we used so far with two states: b1 is going to represent a AboutDialog and c1 is going to represent a [DatePicker].
+In this section we will extend the state machine we used so far with two states.
+Both are going to be mapped to pageless routes: b1 is going to represent an AboutDialog and c1 is going to represent a [DatePicker].

 First let's declare this new state machine: